 - Prostitution – The penalties for prostitution escalate with each offense, as found in § 796.07, Fla.
 Stat.
 (2012).
 A first offense is a second degree misdemeanor.
 A second conviction is a first degree misdemeanor and a third or subsequent conviction is a third degree felony.

-Enlist the Defense You Need in Punta Gorda, FL
+Enlist the Defense You Need Today

-Contact the offices of Leskovich Law Group, P.A. today if you have been accused of committing a sex crime.
+Contact Leskovich Law Group, P.A. today if you have been accused of committing a sex crime.
 Without proper representation, you have very little chance of obtaining a dismissal.
 A conviction could ruin your chances of success in the future and could result in a lifetime registry as a sex offender.